March Birthstone: Aquamarine

 at Blue Nile

-Aquamarine responds quite well to heat-treatment, which emphasizes the bright, iron-induced blue hue while decreasing green, as well as yellow or brown color components that are sometimes expressed.
-Because gems which are pure or predominately blue are generally more valuable than those with some green - and are definitely more desirable than those with yellow or brown - it has become standard practice to heat stones after they have been faceted.
+Aquamarine responds quite well to heat-treatment, which emphasizes the bright, iron-induced blue hue while decreasing green, yellow, or brown color components.
+Aquamarines are commonly heated after they are faceted.
+The pure or predominately blue gems are more valuable than those with some green.
+(They are definitely more desirable than those with yellow or brown.)
 Heat treatment is both safe for the gem and it is permanent, so you will not have to worry about your aquamarine's color fading or changing over time.

 at Angara